Numeric types in Foundation

 As previously discussed, initalization of any type conforming to

-, which is a type alias for Float80
+value of type _MaxBuiltinFloatType, which is a type alias for Float80 if

 type.